DS 3 2026 review | Stylish and upmarket compact crossover

 The CarGurus verdict

 There’s not much fundamentally wrong with the DS 3.
-It’s interesting to look at, decent to drive, nice to sit in, and comes with a decent amount of luxury kit.
+It’s interesting to look at, decent to drive, nice to sit in, and comes with a fair amount of luxury kit.
 However, while it does a passable job in all those areas, it doesn’t particularly dazzle in any of them, certainly not enough to justify the high price tag.
 Plenty of very talented rivals will cost you less, that’s for sure.

 Search for a DS 3 on CarGurus